signal11/m-stack/README.txt

 License
 --------
-For right this minute, the software is licensed under the LGPL.
-That will likely change in the near future, to add a linking exception for unmodified copies of the M-Stack.
+The software is licensed under the LGPL.
+It may be used in commercial and open hardware projects so long as the conditions of the LGPL can be met.

-In the near future, this product will be licensed under both open source and commercial licenses, with commercial licenses being available for purchase for companies and projects which cannot comply with the terms of any of the open source license.
+Commercial licenses are available for purchase for companies and projects which cannot or wish to not comply with the terms of the LGPL.

 Contribution
 -------------